 In addition, the program is expected to define its specific program aims consistent with the overall mission of its Sponsoring Institution, the needs of the community it serves and that its graduates will serve, and the distinctive capabilities of specialists it intends to graduate.
-While programs must demonstrate substantial compliance with the Common and specialty-specific Program Requirements, it is recognized that within this framework, programs may place different emphasis on research, leadership, public health, etc. It is expected that the program aims will reflect the nuanced program-specific goals for it and its graduates.
+While programs must demonstrate substantial compliance with the Common and specialty-specific Program Requirements, ilt is recognized that within this framework, programs may place different emphasis on research, leadership, public health, etc. It is expected that the program aims will reflect the nuanced program-specific goals for it and its graduates.

+IV.A.
+Educational Components

-- IV.A.
-The curriculum must contain the following educational components: (Core) - IV.A.1. a set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates; (Core) - IV.A.1.a) The program's aims must be made available to program applicants, post-doctoral fellows, and faculty members.
+The curriculum must contain the following educational components: (Core)

+IV.A.1. a set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates, which must be made available to program applicants, post-doctoral fellows, and faculty members; (Core)

+IV.A.1.a) The program's aims must be made available to program applicants, post-doctoral fellows, and faculty members.
 (Core)

-IV.A.2. competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice.
-These must be distributed, reviewed, and available to post-doctoral fellows and faculty members: (Core)
+IV.A.2. competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous independent practice.
+These must be distributed, reviewed, and available to post-doctoral fellows and faculty members; (Core)

-Background and Intent: The trajectory to autonomous practice is documented by Milestones evaluation.
+Background and Intent: The trajectory to autonomous independent practice is documented by Milestones evaluations.
 The Milestones detail the progress of a post-doctoral fellow in attaining skill in each competency domain.
 They are developed by each specialty group and allow evaluation based on observable behaviors.
 Milestones are considered formative and should be used to identify learning needs.
-This may lead to focused or general curricular revision in any given program or to individualized learning plans for any specific post-doctoral fellow.
+This Milestones data may lead to focused or general curricular revision in any given program or to individualized learning plans for any specific post-doctoral fellow.

-IV.A.3. delineation of post-doctoral fellow responsibilities for patient care, progressive responsibility for contributions to patient care, and graded supervision; (Core)
+IV.A.3. delineation of post-doctoral fellow responsibilities for patient care, progressive responsibility for contributions to patient care, and graded supervision; and, (Core)